Lorenzo0009/Lorenzo0009/README.md

 <h5>

-- ☕ Starting study security information..
+- [💻Linux..]
+Starting study security information..
-- ⌨️ I have a project in discord that have many people even..
+- [⌨️Project] I have a project in discord that have many people even..
-- Creator of a bot for discord..
+- [🤖Creator] of a bot for discord..
-- Owner of a server on discord...
+- [👑Owner] of a server on discord...
-- 📝 Learning languages ​​every day...
+- [📝Learning] languages ​​every day...
-- Coffee is very tasty
+- [☕Coffee] is very tasty

 </h5>